JaimeStill/azure-dev-resources/readme.md

 > This project is still a work in progress.
-As this documentation is established, any capabilities that still need to be fully researched and tested are documented in [Tasks](./tasks.md).

 [Documentation](https://jaimestill.github.io/azure-dev-resources)